ansible-collections/netapp.ontap/README.md

   - na_ontap_quotas - fix user/group quota rule without qtree gets modified when `qtree` is set.
   - na_ontap_file_security_permissions - updated notes to indicate ONTAP 9.9.1 or later is required.
   - na_ontap_file_security_permissions_acl - updated notes to indicate ONTAP 9.9.1 or later is required.
+  - na_ontap_snapmirror_policy - fixed idempotency issue on `identity_preservation` option when using REST.

 ### New Modules
   - na_ontap_cifs_local_group - added REST only support for create, modify, rename and delete CIFS local group of an SVM.